for the 2015 July Open Submission Results

 Who May Submit

-The July Open Reading Period is open to anyone writing in the English language, whether living in the United States or abroad.
-Previously self-published books are not eligible for submission.
+The July Open Reading Period is open to anyone writing in the English language, whether living in the United States or abroad, and regardless of prior publication history.
+We are again accepting translations for the July Open Reading Period.
+This is not a contest and manuscripts are not read anonymously.
+Previously self-published books are not eligible.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.
 Poets submitting work for consideration may be published authors or writers without prior book publications.

 Manuscript Requirements & Ethical Guidelines